ChanSuri/GymGenius/Temperature optimization and energy efficiency/README.md

   }
   \```

-### Threshold Update (`gym/threshold`)
+### Threshold Update (`gym/desired_temperature`)
-- Allows updates to the upper and lower temperature thresholds.
+- Allows updates to the desired temperature, and the service calculates the upper and lower thresholds.
 - Example payload:
   \```json
   {
-    "upper": 28,
-    "lower": 22
+    "v": 26
   }
   \```